 a) Airframe: No obvious physical damage or potential structural problems indicated by wrinkles in metal or fabric coverings or loose structural members.

-b) Controls: Complete freedom of movement.c) Interior: Free of foreign and loose objects.
+Controls: Complete freedom of movement. b)

-d) Canopy/door: If hinged on the forward (leading) edge, it must incorporate a quick-release mechanism to facilitate emergency egress.
+If hinged on the forward (leading) edge, it must incorporate a quick-release Canopy/door:

+mechanism to facilitate emergency egress.